-The recent rise of homeschooling, due to the COVID-19 pandemic, has more parents wondering if they should homeschool their children.
-However, making the switch to homeschooling is a big decision that involves numerous variables.
-Let’s learn more about why homeschooling is becoming more popular, the benefits of homeschooling, and what you’ll need to consider should you decide to homeschool your children.
+Many parents have grappled with the question of whether they should homeschool or not at some point.
+The recent rise of homeschooling due to the COVID-19 pandemic has more parents than ever wondering if and why they should homeschool their children.
+Making the switch to homeschooling is a big decision that involves numerous variables.
+Below, you'll learn why homeschooling is becoming more popular, the benefits of homeschooling and what you need to consider before making the change.
+We're here to

 So, is homeschooling worth it?
-The answer is different for every child and every family.
-Before making a decision about homeschooling you will want to consider not only the pros and cons of homeschooling, but also what homeschooling would look like for your family.
-Use the six questions below to help you determine if homeschooling is right for your child and your family.
+The answer may be different for every child depending on their goals and personality.
+Before making a decision on whether to homeschool your child or not, take time to think through the details of what homeschooling would look like for your family.
+Use the six questions below to contemplate the logistics of homeschooling:

 Before launching into your first year of homeschooling, make sure you read up on your state's requirements.
 Homeschooling rules and regulations vary greatly from state to state, so you'll want to be sure you're complying with your state's guidelines.
 For example, New York requires parents to file a declaration of intent each year with the local superintendent, along with an individualized home instruction plan, attendance record, quarterly reports and standardized testing.
 You can find your state's homeschooling laws here.

-If you are ready to start planning your homeschooling approach, check out the educational content and homeschooling solutions from Lessonbee.
+If you're ready to start planning your homeschooling approach, check out the educational content and homeschooling solutions from Lessonbee.
 When you subscribe to Lessonbee, you'll get access to data-based, interactive and culturally responsive teaching materials created by actual teachers.
-Our content will help you create more engaging lessons, so your child learns as much as possible.
+Our content helps you create more engaging lessons, so your child learns as much as possible.

 Make sure you have the resources you need to homeschool well by signing up for a Lessonbee subscription today.